Artificial Intelligence in Conflict – Reflections from the UN Security Council: Special Guest Lecture

 Key points

-- The private sector is transforming warfare: A defining feature of this technological advancement is that States don’t fully control the means of innovation.
+4. The private sector is transforming warfare: A defining feature of this technological advancement is that States don’t fully control the means of innovation.
 As highlighted throughout the lecture, AI infrastructure, models, and capabilities are largely developed by private companies - and Governments increasingly rely on these actors for military modernization and operational capacity, while falling behind to impose limitations through national regulations and, at times, choosing to not impose national regulations in order to not fall behind in the AI arms race.
-This closed circle creates new accountability politicization, blurred lines between public and private responsibility, and an urgent need for ethical alignment between States and industry, and it can be broken only by States adopting normative limitations in the field of AI.
+This closed circle creates casualties and loss of human life in conflictcs across regions, and it can be broken only by States adopting normative limitations in the field of AI.